kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/rest_endpoint/_index.md

 ---
 title: REST Endpoint
 weight: 120
-description: Create function routes to REST API endpoints discovered from a Swagger (OpenAPI) specification.
+description: Route to REST API endpoints discovered from a Swagger (OpenAPI) specification
 ---

-Let's create a route to a specific REST endpoint.
+In this guide we will create a route to a specific REST endpoint.

+---

 ## Setup

-Let's configure Gloo to route to a single, static upstream.
+Let's configure Gloo to route to a single, static Upstream.
 In this case, we'll route requests through Gloo to the JSON testing API available at `http://jsonplaceholder.typicode.com/`.

 {{< readfile file="/static/content/setup_notes" markdown="true">}}

-##

-If you haven't already deployed Gloo and the example swagger service on kubernetes, [go back to the first tutorial]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}})
+If you haven't already deployed Gloo and an example swagger service on Kubernetes, [go back to the Hello World]({{% versioned_link_path fromRoot="/guides/traffic_management/hello_world/" %}}) guide and run through it to get the Pet Store application deployed.

+---

+## Configure function routing

 Now that we've seen the traditional routing functionality of Gloo (i.e. API-to-service), let's try doing some function routing.

-Let's take a look at the upstream that was created for our petstore service:
+Let's take a look at the Upstream that was created for our petstore service:

 ```shell
 glooctl get upstream default-petstore-8080 --output yaml